Teaching

 In this course, students learn foundational and contemporary theories about the sociology of work, apply these theories to understand current workplace problems, and create structural solutions to improve these issues.

-I have taught this course as the instructor of record for four semesters at UNC-Chapel Hill.
+I have taught this course as the instructor of record for five semesters at UNC-Chapel Hill.

 -